uf-mil/mil/Code-Policy.md

 3. Submit a [pull request](https://help.github.com/articles/using-pull-requests)
 4. Assign the pull-request to an appropriate reviewer, or someone random on the team if there is no obvious reviewer.
 Ask questions at meetings if you have any questions about review policy.
     * You may not see movement on your PR for some time, as the reviewer waits for it to build on our continuous integration server
-    * MAKE SURE you are a collaborator on SemaphoreCI.
-If the CI build fails, everyone will get a notification, and will likely not respond to your PR on the assumption that you noticed the failed build.
+    * MAKE SURE you check the build and test output on the CI.
+If the CI build fails, everyone will likely not respond to your PR on the assumption that you noticed the failed build.
 5. Code that is to be run on a vehicle (Obeying all style-guides, and the MIL internal guides) should go into the master branch.
 Code that obeys the style-guides, but is still in development, belongs into your own feature branch (ex: sim, monte-carlo, controller), to be merged when complete.